King's Troop, Royal Horse Artillery: History

 After the Second World War, King George VI expressed the view that, following the mechanisation of the last batteries of horse-drawn artillery, a troop of horse artillery should be retained to take part in the great ceremonies of state.
-Accordingly the Riding Troop was reformed on 17 April 1946 at Shoeburyness as a six-gun Royal Horse Artillery battery for the Household Division.
+Accordingly, the Riding Troop was reformed on 17 April 1946 at Shoeburyness as a six-gun Royal Horse Artillery battery for the Household Division.

 At the suggestion of Brigadier John Anquetil Norman, the King declared that the Riding Troop would be known as 'The King's Troop'.
 The King issued his proclamation on 24 October 1947 by amending the page on the visitors' book by striking out the word "Riding" and inserting "King's".
 On her accession, Queen Elizabeth II declared that the name 'The King's Troop' would remain in honour of her father.

-On 6 September 1997, members of the King's Troop Royal Horse Artillery carried the coffin of Diana, Princess of Wales on a gun carriage to her funeral.
+On 6 September 1997, members of the King's Troop, Royal Horse Artillery carried the coffin of Diana, Princess of Wales on a gun carriage to her funeral.

-On 14 September 2022, members of the King's Troop Royal Horse Artillery carried the coffin of Elizabeth II on a gun carriage from Buckingham Palace to lie in state at Westminster Hall.
+On 14 September 2022, members of the King's Troop, Royal Horse Artillery carried the coffin of Elizabeth II on a gun carriage from Buckingham Palace to lie in state at Westminster Hall.

 The King's Troop was for 65 years stationed at St John's Wood Barracks before it was relocated to Napier Lines (also known as King George VI Lines) at the traditional Royal Artillery Barracks at Woolwich in February 2012.
 Because of the greater distance from central London, the troop can no longer ride to many ceremonial events.
 Horses are transported by vehicle to stables in central London for appearances at Hyde Park, Buckingham Palace and elsewhere.

 The King's Troop has about 140 members.
 Women were able to apply from 1996, and eventually made up about 40% of the Troop.

+On 15 May 2026, Lance Bombardier Ciara Sullivan died after a fall from her horse that occurred following a display at the Royal Windsor Horse Show.